QuenumGerald/evm-block-size/README.md

 This program has a few limitations and can be improved in several ways:

 - It connects to a single BSC node, which may cause performance or availability issues.
-You may consider adding error handling and reconnection attempts to improve the program's robustness.
+We may consider adding error handling and reconnection attempts to improve the program's robustness.
-- It only supports Binance Smart Chain.
-To extend support to other Ethereum-based blockchains, you will need to modify the WebSocket URL and, if necessary, adjust function calls to account for differences between blockchains.
 - The program only displays the block number and block size in bytes.
-You can add more information, such as block time, transactions included in the block, gas fees, etc., to get a more comprehensive view of each block.
+We can add more information, such as block time, transactions included in the block, gas fees, etc., to get a more comprehensive view of each block.